rizo/ppx_macro/README.md

 ## Examples

-In the following example a special `#` keyword is used to capture all the arguments of the macro in a single variable `nums`.
+In the following example a special `Pack` keyword is used to capture all the arguments of the macro in a single variable `nums`.

 ```ocaml
 (* Define a macro to compute an average of all its arguments. *)